s-werewka/n8n-review-loyalty-router-automation/README.md

 •	Telegram Bot Token

 •	Google Workspace (Google Sheets API)

-	3. Krok po kroku:
+	3. Step-by-Step Setup:

-•	Zaimportuj plik .json z przepływem do n8n.
+•	Import the workflow.json file into your n8n instance.

-•	Połącz swoje poświadczenia (Credentials) dla Google, OpenAI, Twilio i Telegrama.
+•	Connect your Google, OpenAI, Twilio, and Telegram credentials.

-•	Stwórz plik w Google Sheets z odpowiednimi kolumnami i regułą sprawdzania danych dla pola Status.
+•	Create a Google Sheet featuring matching columns and a Data Validation rule for the Status field.

-•	Aktywuj dedykowany workflow do obsługi błędów (Error Trigger) i wskaż go w ustawieniach głównego przepływu.
+•	Activate the dedicated error-handling workflow (Error Trigger) and link it in the primary workflow settings.